MiguelitoM/Tents-And-Trees/README.md

-# 🌳 Tents and Trees — Logic Puzzle Solver in Prolog
+# 🌳 Tents and Trees

 ## 🧩 Overview